 In this unit children will be developing cutting, threading, joining and folding skills through fun, creative craft projects.

-Joining materials.
+How can I join materials together in different ways?
 To learn about the different ways in which we can join materials together and to practise these techniques.

-Paper snakes.
+How can I fold, curl and cut paper to make a snake shape?
 To learn how to fold, curl and cut paper to achieve a desired effect.

-Flower designs.
+What will my tissue paper flower look like?
 To create a design for a tissue paper flower.

-Tissue paper flowers.
+How can I use drawing and cutting carefully to make my flower?
 To create a tissue paper flower based upon last lesson’s design.
 To refine small motor skills through the use of drawing, cutting and manipulating paper.

 ELG: Fine motor skills: Use a range of small tools, including scissors, paint brushes and cutlery.